 Do not upset nature’s balance, as it will have consequences

 Have you ever seen a baby wolf?
 They are quite small and weigh only 1 pound.
 They can not hear or see.
-Baby wolfs have round heads with small ears.
+Baby wolves have round heads with small ears.
 On top of this, they have little or no sense of smell.

 What the wolf means to Yellowstone Park

 There is a very interesting study of the Yellowstone wolf and its surprisingly positive impact on nature in general.
-When the grey wolf was re-introduced into the Greater Yellowstone Ecosystem in 1995, Yellowstone Park could only boast of one beaver colony.
+When the grey wolf was reintroduced into the Greater Yellowstone Ecosystem in 1995, Yellowstone Park could only boast of one beaver colony.
 The sound of a beaver slapping its tail on the water, as a warning to other beavers, would rarely be heard in the park.

 The busy constructor

 To have a lot of beavers is a good thing.
 They are great at building dams and ponds.
-The constructed pond slows the velocity of the stream allowing saturation of the local groundwater table.
+The constructed pond slows the velocity of the stream, allowing saturation of the local groundwater table.
 This will raise the water table and soon, cottonwoods will line the stream and their roots will draw more water up from the depths.

-Normally scientist report on the diminishing of the species and the resulting changes.
+Normally scientists report on the diminishing of the species and the resulting changes.
 In this case, scientists were happy to discover a healing ecosystem resulting from the reintroduction of one key species.
-When elk are killed by a wolf, it does not only provide food for them but it also provides a food source for other animals.
+When elk are killed by a wolf, it does not only provide food for them, but it also provides a food source for other animals.

 Some about Bears

 All animal babies are cute, a good example is a baby bear.
 There are 8 bear species worldwide.
 Sadly, some bear types have become extinct already.